-Well, Redditor "EnvyMyPancakes" took to /r/AskReddit over a year ago to ask one simple question: "Redditors who don't live in the USA, what does everyone think of Texas?"
+Well, Redditor "EnvyMyPancakes" asked one simple question: "Redditors who don't live in the USA, what does everyone think of Texas?"

-The responses were varied, but considering it got over 1,900 comments, we narrowed down a few of the best here just so Texans can see how everyone not from Texas seems them.
+The responses were varied, but considering it got over 1,000 comments, we narrowed down a few of the best here just so Texans can see how everyone from outside their home state sees them.

 Editor's note: all responses are taken from an AskReddit thread, found here.